joolstorrentecalo/gitlab-foss/doc/user/profile/index.md

 ## Add emails to your user profile

-To add a new email address to your account:
+To add new email to your account:

 1. On the left sidebar, select your avatar.
 1. Select **Edit profile**.